jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module2/lab3.rst

    }

 Now that AS3 has been installed on your BIG-IP device, we can deploy new Layer 4 to 7 App Services.
-First we'll review the structure of an AS3 declaration.
+First we will review the structure of an AS3 declaration.
 Then we will **Create** a Basic HTTP Service, demonstrate two ways to **Modify/Mutate** the service by changing the pool member states and adding pool members, and finally **Delete** the service.
-Once we've demonstrated these tasks, we'll introduce more complex deployment options with iRules, Custom Profiles, Certificates, and an ASM Policy.
+Once we have demonstrated these tasks, we will introduce more complex deployment options with iRules, Custom Profiles, Certificates, and an ASM Policy.